by Alison Price

 Professional Astrology Software

-Astro Gold (App for IPhone and IPad).
+Astro Gold (App for iPhone and IPad).
 You need this app.
 If you can’t afford Solar Fire get Astro Gold but you need them both.

-My favourite Astrology Book
+My favorite Astrology Book

 I have an old 1822 copy which I bought from eBay years ago.
 I also bought a new shiny reproduction copy so I can use the new one a daily basis.